 |pv||-||The present value of the loan/investment.|

-The following spreadsheet shows the Excel Ispmt function used to calculate interest paid, during months 1 and 2, of a loan of $50,000 which is to be paid off over 5 years.
+In the following spreadsheet, the Excel Ispmt function is used to calculate the interest paid, during months 1 and 2, of a loan of $50,000 which is to be paid off over 5 years.
 Interest is charged at a rate of 5% per year.

 Note that in this example:

-Further examples of the Excel Ispmt function are provided on the Microsoft Office website.
+Further details and examples of the Excel Ispmt function are provided on the Microsoft Office website.

 If you get an error from the Excel Ispmt function, this is likely to be the #VALUE! error: